 When she first meets Adam Elhadad, Caroline is surprised to discover that he looks like an ordinary guy that she might meet back home in Sandusky and that he's handsome.
 She "expected something more unusual" and wonders if she could be attracted to a boy like him.

 When the adhan (call to prayer) begins, Caroline no longer finds it so scary, "especially now that I'm getting used to it, now that I know people who rise before the sun to say the prayers and perform the movements that accompany them."
-She begins to learn a bit of Arabic, teaching herself numbers and invites Adam to teach her some basic words.
+She begins to learn a some Arabic, teaching herself numbers and invites Adam to teach her some basic words.

 Overall, In A Perfect World is a timely novel that explores both the differences and similarities between a Muslim and a post-Christian culture through the eyes of two young people.